cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 ## Local deployment with vagrant

-If you are using the local vagrant deployment configuration from the [kypo-crp-local-demo](https://gitlab.ics.muni.cz/muni-kypo-crp/prototypes-and-examples/kypo-crp-local-demo) project and want to access logged data via the [Training Instance Overview](../../../user-guide-basic/training-agenda/training-instance#training-instance-overview), you need to additionally set up the forwarding from `MAN` to your local machine.
-To manually set up this forwarding follow these steps.
+If you are using the local vagrant deployment configuration from the [kypo-crp-local-demo](https://gitlab.ics.muni.cz/muni-kypo-crp/prototypes-and-examples/kypo-crp-local-demo) project and want to access logged data via the [Training Instance Overview](../../../user-guide-basic/training-agenda/training-instance/#training-instance-overview), you need to additionally set up the forwarding from `MAN` to your local machine.
+To manually set up this forwarding, follow these steps.

 **1. Create a new port forwarding rule in VirtualBox Manager:**

-Open the VirtualBox Manager and in the `Advanced Network settings` of your KYPO VM session click on the **Port Forwarding** button:
+Open the VirtualBox Manager, and in the `Advanced Network settings` of your KYPO VM session, click on the **Port Forwarding** button:
 ![VirtualBox settings](../../img/extras/logging/port-forwarding-rule.png)

-In the `Port Forwarding Rules` create a new rule for log forwarding with `Guest IP` of `172.19.0.22`, `Guest Port` of `515`, and with any `Host port`, e.g. `8015`.
-For example the `Log Forwarding` rule:
+The `Port Forwarding Rules` create a new rule for log forwarding with `Guest IP` of `172.19.0.22`, `Guest Port` of `515`, and with any `Host port`, e.g., `8015`.
+For example, the `Log Forwarding` rule:

 ![PortForwardingRules](../../img/extras/logging/port-forwarding-rule2.png)

 **2. Set the KYPO Head IP for sandbox service:**

-Open the [kypo-sandbox-service-config.yml](https://gitlab.ics.muni.cz/muni-kypo-crp/prototypes-and-examples/kypo-crp-local-demo/-/blob/master/docker-config-files/kypo-sandbox-service-config.yml) file (located in the `/vagrant/configuration/sandbox-service/kypo-sandbox-service-config.yml`) and under the `application_configuration` uncomment and set the `kypo_head_ip` to the IP address of your local machine.
+Open the [kypo-sandbox-service-config.yml](https://gitlab.ics.muni.cz/muni-kypo-crp/prototypes-and-examples/kypo-crp-local-demo/-/blob/master/provisioning/roles/kypo-crp-configuration/templates/configuration/sandbox-service/kypo-sandbox-service-config.yml) file (located in the `/provisioning/roles/kypo-crp-configuration/templates/configuration/sandbox-service/kypo-sandbox-service-config.yml`) and under the `application_configuration` uncomment and set the `kypo_head_ip` to the IP address of your local machine.

 !!! note
-    If you don't uncomment the `kypo_head_ip` attribute all logs will be stored on the **MAN** in the `/data/idm-logs/man.log` file.
+    If you don't uncomment the `kypo_head_ip` attribute, all logs will be stored on the **MAN** in the `/data/idm-logs/man.log` file.

 !!! note
     You can check if your data are getting into the ELK infrastructure by using the following command inside the `elasticsearch` docker container to list all data stored in the Elasticsearch: